 Instructions

 - Add ham bone, bay leaf, and 1 teaspoon fresh thyme.
 Stir in chicken stock and water.
 Bring to a boil, reduce heat, and simmer uncovered for 60-90 minutes, stirring occasionally, until split peas are cooked down and soup is thickened to desired consistency.
-(Stir more frequently as the soup begins to thicken and add a little additional stock or water if it gets too thick for your tastes.)
+(Stir more frequently as the soup begins to thicken and add a little additional stock or water if it gets too thick for your taste.)

 - Add diced ham during the last 15 minutes of cooking.
 When ready to serve, remove and discard ham bone and bay leaf, and stir in remaining 1 teaspoon fresh thyme.
 Season to taste with salt, if needed.
 Serve hot with croutons and cracked black pepper.